Lawsuit: U swept recruit's sexual abuse by 1980s Gophers hockey assistant under the rug

 At one point, Sacks stopped participating in Adrahtas' sex ruse, so the coach targeted other players on the varsity team that appeared "shy, gullible and did not have girlfriends."

 One of those players was team captain Tony Kellin, who was immediately suspicious and came up with a sting operation against Adrahtas.
 Some players accepted the offer of sex, while others waited outside and monitored every point of entry.
-When no "Sheila" appeared, they realized what Adrahtas was doing and went to Athletic Director Giel and other university personnel with what they found out.
+When no "Sheila" appeared, they realized what Adrahtas was doing and went to Giel and other U personnel with what they found.

+“Paul Giel, the Athletic Department, UMN and its Board devised a plan to conceal Defendant Adrahtas' criminal activity to avoid negative press and exposure to civil liability and criminal charges.”

-Sacks and the others are alleging in their suit violation of their civil rights, gross negligence, fraud, assault and battery, and intentional infliction of emotional distress.
-Each are seeking at least $75,000 in damages and whatever punitive damages a judge or jury might award if the defendants are found guilty.
+Sacks and the others are alleging in their suit violation of their civil rights, gross negligence, fraud, assault and battery and intentional infliction of emotional distress.
+Each is seeking at least $75,000 in damages and whatever punitive damages a judge or jury might award if the defendants are found guilty.

 Paul Walsh • 612-673-4482